How to Make Money Fast

 35. Sign up for Rakuten

 Just about everybody knows about Rakuten—formerly eBates.
 This browser extension collects rebates as you shop online.
-Normally they’re just a few percentage points, but the cash can add up over time.
+Normally they’re just a few percentage points, but the cash can add up to good money over time.

 36. Trade-in Gift Cards for Cash